wtong98/bayz/README.md

 ```
 to have the machine come up with notes for you.

+For more detailed guidelines about making music, check out the [blog post](https://wlt.coffee/posts/2020-10-19-bayz-live-coding/#making-music-with-bayz-band).

 Play around with different settings.
 Probe the documentation (especially in
 `bayz/music.py`) for new settings to try.
 Make it your own, and hope you
 enjoy!